Push subscriptions to CREODIAS EODATA catalogue

 Keycloak token is valid only for a limited time; you can generate new token if the current one expires and you want to continue using the subscriptions API.

-You need to have a server which will serve as your endpoint.
+You need to have physical or virtual machine which will serve as your endpoint.
 It needs to have a public IP address and a domain attached to it.
 You also need an open port to which the notifications will be sent.

-To read incoming notifications, you need to have a basic HTTP server with support for Basic Authentication.
+To read incoming notifications, you need to have HTTP server software with support for Basic Authentication.
 It must be secured via HTTPS, with a certificate provided by a trusted entity.
-This entity could be for instance one of trusted commercial providers, or Let’s Encrypt (which provides free certificates).
+This entity can be, for instance, one of the commercial providers, or Let’s Encrypt (which provides free certificates).

 You can configure such a server on, among others, a Linux virtual machine running on CREODIAS cloud which has a Floating IP attached to it.